varun-ramani/ctci-solutions/errors.md

 3. STRINGS ARE IMMUTABLE
 4. You can't just convert a list to a str with str(), use "".join
 5. ALWAYS in order to invert some boolean in Python, use "not"
+6. str.join() requires that all of the elements in the iterable be strings, so convert them beforehand